How to Cook a Succulent Roast Chicken With Sausage and Herb Stuffing

-- Cooking the chicken on a higher heat gives a browner crisper skin as seen in Fig 2).
+- Cooking the chicken on a higher heat gives a browner, crispier skin as seen in Fig 2).

-- Covering the bird with tinfoil creates extra heat cooking the meat quicker but also aids moistness.
+- Covering the bird with tinfoil creates extra heat.
+This cooks the meat quicker but also aids moistness.

-- The tinfoil also prevents the skin getting too dark a colour.
+- The tinfoil also prevents the skin getting too dark in colour.

 - Leaving the bird to sit before carving allows the juices to settle and the stuffing to firm.